DogsTailFarmer/martin-binance/README.md

 You can use new instance for new pair
 * Sometimes skips the partial fill signal from the margin layer
 * Sometimes fill signal from the margin come with a delay, for temp fix use EXTRA_CHECK_ORDER_STATE = True
+* When you STOP strategy from margin terminal, close and then restart it, the strategy is started without approval and restore (can be duplicated) orders.
+If you want planed restart martin-binance - delete state.db in./margin folder before restart.

 ## Target
 <p id="target"></p>